artcom/artcom.github.io/_drafts/one-year-of-mqtt.md

 For the sake of completeness, we should also mention that there are limitations, which can be summed up as "MQTT is not a database": Even with QoS 2, order is only guaranteed for messages to the same topic.
 The query plugin is no replacement for a query language like SQL.
 And most importantly, there is no support for atomic operations or transactions, i.e. publishing retained messages to multiple topics "at once".
 So if you need any of that, you should reach for a proper database.

-That being said, MQTT and the HTTP API Plugin have proven to be a good fit for our needs.
+That being said, MQTT and the Retained Message Query Plugin have proven to be a good fit for our needs.
 We'll probably use it again in future projects.